redis/redis-doc/docs/manual/replication.md

 constitutes a different history of the data set.
-For example, the master can return available and can continue accepting writes for some time, so using the same replication ID in the promoted replica would violate the rule that a of replication ID and offset pair identifies only a single data set.
+For example, the master can return available and can continue accepting writes for some time, so using the same replication ID in the promoted replica would violate the rule that a replication ID and offset pair identifies only a single data set.

 Moreover, replicas - when powered off gently and restarted - are able to store in the `RDB` file the information needed to resync with their